Customer Journey Orchestration: 5 Essential Steps, Tools & Examples (2025 Guide)

 The next step in the series depends entirely on the recipient’s interaction with your emails so far.

-If they already made a purchase, you can automatically trigger a message to that customer segment, encouraging them to connect with your social media or install your app.
+If they already made a purchase, you can automatically trigger a message to that specific customer segment, encouraging them to connect with your social media or install your app.

 If they haven’t yet acted on the previous emails, you can set up a trigger that incentivizes this segment to do so through a special deal or discount, and then follow up with a suggestion to connect on other platforms.